-A A manufacturer of engines used in incomplete medium-duty vehicles may choose to comply with these standards as an alternative to the primary emission standards and test procedures for complete vehicles specified in section 1961.2, title 13, CCR.
+A A manufacturer of engines used in incomplete medium-duty vehicles may choose to comply with these standards as an alternative to the primary emission standards and test procedures for complete vehicles specified in section 1961.2 or 1961.4, title 13, CCR.
 A manufacturer that chooses to comply with these optional heavy-duty engine standards and test procedures shall specify, in the Part I application for certification, an in-use compliance test procedure, as provided in section 2139(c), title 13 CCR.
 An engine certified for use in a medium-duty vehicle shall not be used in a heavy-duty vehicle over 14,000 pounds GVWR.

 3.2.
-Optional Low NOx Emission Standards for 2024 and Subsequent Model Heavy-Duty Engines.
+Optional Low NOx Emission Standards for 2024 through 2026 Model Heavy-Duty Engines.

 Manufacturers may elect to certify Otto-cycle heavy-duty engines used in vehicles over 14,000 pounds GVWR to the following optional low NOx emission standards in lieu of the primary NOx emission standards applicable for that model year.
 Engine families that are certified to the optional low NOx emission standards are not eligible for generating any NOx credits in the federal or California ABT programs.